 #15 Finnish students all have access to support that is individually based on their specific needs from the start of their school career.
 They believe that every child has some special needs and therefore special education is for everyone.

 #16 The Basics are the priority.
-Rather than focus on increasing test scores and dominating in maths, science and English, the Finnish education system focus on creating a healthy and harmonious environment for students and learning.
+Rather than focus on increasing test scores and dominating in math, science and English, the Finnish education system focus on creating a healthy and harmonious environment for students and learning.
 The ideology of the Finnish education system is that education should be an “instrument to balance out social inequality“.

 #17 Finnish students have the same teacher for up to 6 years of their school career.
 This is one of the pillars of their harmonious education environment ideology.
 It allows student/teacher relationships to grow year on year, allowing a much deeper level of trust and respect than only having one year.